leealbert95/PageRank/README.md

 &nbsp; After we create the stochastic matrix, we must now consider the damping factor.
 According to Page and Brin, the PageRank problem assumes that at some point, the user will grow bored and eventually stop clicking.
 The damping factor is a constant between 0 and 1, and represents the probability that the user will continue clicking at any moment.
-In their paper, Page and Brin use a damping factor of 0.85, which is what I use in my implementation, too.
+In their paper, Page and Brin used a damping factor of 0.85, which is what I use in my implementation, too.
 [Here's a good explanation about the purpose of the damping factor.](https://www.quora.com/What-is-the-function-of-the-damping-factor-in-PageRank)

 The pagerank calculation of any page is as follows: